VimsecAu/kb/m365/baselines/exo.md

 several commercial DLP solutions available that document support for M365.
 Microsoft itself offer DLP services, controlled within the Microsoft Purview compliance portal.
 Agencies may select any service that fits their needs and meets the requirements outlined in this baseline setting.
-The DLP solution selected by an company should offer services comparable to those offered by Microsoft.
+The DLP solution selected by an organisation should offer services comparable to those offered by Microsoft.

 Though use of Microsoft's DLP solution is not strictly